haarer/haarer.github.io/_posts/2018-03-16-install-recent-eclipse-and-jdk-on-debian.md

 	sudo ln -s /opt/eclipse/eclipse /usr/bin/eclipse

-Now you should be able to ru eclipse from the
+Now you should be able to run eclipse